rosenbrockc/polya/README.md

 Numerical Implementation of the Polya Enumeration Theorem
 ------

 This repository has code in both Python and Fortran for counting the number of unique colorings of a finite set under the action of a finite group.
 An example of the theorem and its application are discussed in the [paper](https://github.com/rosenbrockc/polya/blob/master/docs/polyaenum.pdf), as well as a description of the algorithm being used.
+Details needed to reproduce the data in the paper's figures is included in [FIGURES.md](FIGURES.md).

 Quickstart
 ------